xUmutKx/LyricsForPoweramp/docs/guide.md

         - #### Replace previous notification
           Enabling this option replaces the previous notification with a new one, preventing the notification panel from being flooded with failure notifications.
-          However, this means you can perform manual search only for the most recent failed track.
+          However, this means you can perform a manual search only for the most recent failed track.

         - #### Preferred Lyrics Type
           Choose whether the app should always try to send synced or plain lyrics to Poweramp.